 Travelling here by plane is a popular option, and major airlines fly into St. John’s, Gander, Deer Lake, Happy Valley-Goose Bay, and Wabush.
 Flying times for direct flights to St. John’s is about 1.5 hours from Halifax, 3.5 hours from Toronto, 6 hours from Edmonton/Calgary, and about 5 hours from London.
 Other international routes are available into the region via Halifax.
 Regional airlines service smaller destinations and operate flights within the province.

 Newfoundland and Labrador is served by scheduled airlines and charter services, and can be reached via national and international connections.
 Air Canada, WestJet, Porter and Swoop fly here.
 Air Canada partners with United Airlines, Lufthansa, Scandinavian Airlines, and all Nippon Airlines.
 Smaller airlines service airports in the province as well as the Maritimes, Québec, and the French-owned islands, Saint Pierre-Miquelon that sit just off the south coast of the island of Newfoundland.

 Getting Here Flying to Newfoundland & Labrador

 Flying to Newfoundland

-There are five airports on the island: St. John’s, Gander, Deer Lake, Stephenville, and St. Anthony.
-While St. John’s is the main international hub for Newfoundland and Labrador and receives flights from Alberta, Ontario, Québec, and Nova Scotia.
-Major airlines also fly from Ontario, Québec, New Brunswick, and Nova Scotia to Deer Lake and Gander on a daily basis.
-It’s about 6 hours from Edmonton/Calgary, 3.5 hours flying time from Toronto or New York to St. John’s, and just 1.5 hours from Halifax.
+There are four airports on the island: St. John’s (YYT), Gander (YQX), Deer Lake (YDF), and St. Anthony (YAY).
+St. John’s is the main international hub for Newfoundland and Labrador and receives flights from Alberta, Ontario, Québec, and Nova Scotia.
+Major airlines also fly from Ontario, Québec, New Brunswick, and Nova Scotia to Deer Lake and Gander.
+It’s about 6 hours from Edmonton/Calgary, 3.5 hours flying time from Toronto to St. John’s, and just 1.5 hours from Halifax.